Eagle Vision: Design background

-The Vision featured a monochromatic design inside and out, with no brand or model badge on the doors (as found on the Concorde), and available aluminum wheels with a simple design.
-The single color motif was more pronounced on models without the grey lower body trim paint scheme.
+The Vision featured a monochromatic design inside and out, with no brand or model badge on the doors (as found on the Concorde) and available aluminum wheels with a simple design.
+The single-color motif was more pronounced on models without the grey lower body trim paint scheme.
 In keeping with its high-performance image, the Vision was the only LH sedan to come standard with "touring" suspension.
 "Performance" suspension was an available option on the Vision.

-The upscale TSi model featured leather-trimmed seats, 8-way power seats for both the driver and front passenger, leather-wrapped steering wheel, leather shift knob, cloth door inserts, rear seat vents, center rear armrest, and personal reading lamps.
+The upscale TSi model featured leather-trimmed seats, 8-way power seats for both the driver and front passenger, a leather-wrapped steering wheel, a leather shift knob, cloth door inserts, rear seat vents, center rear armrest, and personal reading lamps.

-Power windows and central door locks were standard for both trims, as were dual airbags, with remote keyless entry available as an option.
-Among other factory-installed sound systems available, was the top-of-the-line Infinity sound system which included 8 speakers positioned throughout the cabin along with an equalizer.
+Power windows and central door locks were standard for both trims, as were dual airbags, with remote keyless entry available.
+Among the factory-installed sound systems was the top-of-the-line Infinity sound system, which included eight speakers throughout the cabin and an equalizer.
 Head units included a radio with either cassette or CD playback and a maximum five-band adjustable graphic equalizer.

-The TSi model was distinguishable as it did not have a fixed mast antenna, but a retractable power antenna that stored itself inside the rear passenger-side fender.
+The TSi model was distinguishable as it did not have a fixed mast antenna, but included a retractable powered system inside the rear right fender.
 Anti-lock brakes (ABS) were standard, with traction control optional.

 Dual-way power sunroofs were available on this car in either trim.
 They were designed and installed by American Sunroof Corp. (now ASC Global) from its Columbus, Ohio plant, not by Mopar itself.
 An installed sunroof eliminated most of the front overhead console that featured storage bins for a garage door opener and sunglasses.
 However, the Overhead Travel Information System (OTIS), an onboard computer with integrated map lights, was retained.

-The Vision was generally the middle offering of the original three LH cars, with the ESi starting between a base Intrepid and a base Concorde (usually just under the Concorde by a few hundred dollars).
-However, the TSi's base price was more than a base Concorde.
-Other LH cars, the New Yorker and LHS, started higher than the Vision.
+The Vision was generally the middle offering of the original three LH cars, with the ESi priced between a base Intrepid and a base Concorde (usually just under the Concorde by a few hundred dollars).
+However, the TSi's base price was more than the basic Concorde version.
+The other LH cars, the New Yorker and LHS, were priced higher than the Vision.